filruzicka/filruzicka.github.io/research.md

 layout: page
 ---

-My research aims to understand why organisms have adapted to their environments in such remarkably diverse ways.
+I aim to understand why organisms have adapted to their environments in such remarkably diverse ways.
 Unfortunately, achieving this goal is difficult: most evolution has occurred in the past, and ongoing evolution often takes longer than a human lifetime to observe.
 Therefore, answers to very basic questions -- why do some organisms have sex? why do some outcross and others self-fertilise? why are some haploid and others diploid? does adaptation rely on pre-existing variation or new mutations? -- remain elusive.
 Fortunately, we have tools to overcome this: a century of mathematical models of evolution, allied with new genomic datasets and experimental systems where we can manipulate and observe evolution.
-My research uses these tools to investigate principles of evolutionary adaptation.
+I use these tools to investigate principles of evolutionary adaptation.

 -----